Chloe Madeley

 Chloe Susannah Madeley (born 13 July 1987) is an English personal trainer and reality television personality.
-She is the daughter of Richard and Judy.
+She is the daughter of Richard Madeley and Judy Finnigan.

 Early life and education

 Madeley was born in Manchester.
 She was educated at King Alfred School, an independent school in Hampstead, northwest London.

 Madeley later attended Leeds Trinity & All Saints College for one term, before leaving to focus on her media career.

 Media career

-Madeley's first role was presenting four episodes of Big Brother's Big Mouth in 2008.
+Madeley's first role was presenting four episodes of Big Brother's Big Mouth in 2007.
 Madeley was introduced as the daughter of Richard and Judy, with British press commenting she was "little known" at the time.
 Ahead of her first show, Madeley said she was hoping to convince her father Richard Madeley to appear as a guest on the programme.

 Following her debut, Madeley appeared ad-hoc as a roving reporter on her parents' eponymous talk show until its cancellation in 2009.
 She later presented for Teenage Cancer Trust and covered Live From Studio Five for one week in 2010.

 Madeley has also pursued a career in modelling and journalism.
 She posed for a lads mag in 2008 and led a campaign for lingerie brand Ultimo in 2009.
 She later became a columnist for Now and launched her own blog called FitnessFondue.

 Since 2010, Madeley's appearances in the public eye have largely been through reality television.
 She appeared on Celebrity Quitters in 2010, placed third on Dancing on Ice in 2011, and finished fifth on The Jump in 2015.